The Sam Bernstein Law Firm: Detroit Department of Transportation

-The Sam Bernstein Law Firm filed a suit against the city of Detroit on behalf of five disabled Detroit residents, claiming that half of the city's buses lacked working wheelchair lifts as required by Federal Law.
+The Sam Bernstein Law Firm filed a suit against the city of Detroit on behalf of five disabled Detroit residents, claiming that half of the city's buses lacked working wheelchair lifts as required by federal law.
 The plaintiffs stated that they were forced to wait in inclement weather for long periods as a result of this violation.
 The U.S. Department of Justice later intervened in the case, forcing the city to settle the lawsuit.
-The agreement, ordered by the US Department of Justice on 4 November 2005, required the city to test the wheelchair lifts of its buses daily, improve the training of its drivers and mechanics and subject its buses to surprise evaluations.
+The agreement, ordered by the US Department of Justice on 4 November 2005, required the city to test the wheelchair lifts of its buses daily, improve the training of its drivers and mechanics, and subject its buses to surprise evaluations.

 University of Michigan – Michigan Stadium

-The firm handled a case on behalf of the Michigan Paralyzed Veterans of America against the University of Michigan claiming that Michigan Stadium violated the Americans with Disabilities Act in its $226-million renovation by failing to add enough seats for disabled fans or accommodate the needs for disabled restrooms, concessions and parking.
+The firm handled a case on behalf of the Michigan Paralyzed Veterans of America against the University of Michigan claiming that Michigan Stadium violated the Americans with Disabilities Act in its $226-million renovation by failing to add enough seats for disabled fans or accommodate the needs for disabled restrooms, concessions, and parking.
 The U.S. Department of Justice assisted in the suit, which was settled in March 2008.
 The consent decree, signed by U.S. District Court Judge Sean Cox required the stadium to add 329 wheelchair seats throughout the stadium by 2010, and an additional 135 accessible seats in clubhouses to go along with the existing 88 wheelchair seats.
 The school also will enhance the wheelchair accessibility of parking, access routes, restrooms, concessions and other amenities.
 Player locker rooms and coaches' offices were also made accessible for disabled journalists.

 Road Commission for Oakland County

 The firm filed a federal lawsuit on behalf of three disabled Oakland County, Michigan residents.
-The suit claimed that the plan by the Road Commission for Oakland County (RCOC) to install roundabouts at three different West Bloomfield, Michigan intersections didn't comply with the Americans with Disabilities Act of 1990 and prevented disabled pedestrians from being able to move freely throughout the area.
+The suit claimed that the plan by the Road Commission for Oakland County to install roundabouts at three different West Bloomfield, Michigan intersections didn't comply with the Americans with Disabilities Act of 1990 and prevented disabled pedestrians from being able to move freely throughout the area.
 The suit claimed that roundabouts are unsafe for blind and disabled pedestrians.
 The case came to an agreement in March 2008 for the installation of roundabout safety equipment at each location at each entry point of the roundabout.
 If the safety equipment fails, the community may face a federal mandate to tear out the roundabout.